footballcsv/england/README.md

 - The Football League (Championship, League One, League Two)
 - Football Conference

+Notes:

-Note: The Football League's Division 1, Division 2 and Division 3 changed to Championship, League One and League Two starting with the 2004/05 season.
+- Starting with the 2004/05 season the Football League's Division 1, Division 2 and Division 3 changed to Championship, League One and League Two.

 Example - [`2013-14/premierleague.csv`](2013-14/1-premierleague.csv):